Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 ELU should make learning faster than ReLU as has a mean closer to 0 and L2 regularization is an analyticsl alternative to dropout, which randomly turns on and off neurons while training.

+It's worth mentioning that the dimensions of the layers also change in order to accomodate the generated images, which are `160px × 320px` originally and `65px × 320px` after cropping them.

 #### 2. Attempts to reduce overfitting in the model